 Please also contact your Housing Officer to let them know your situation.
 They will discuss your options with you and where appropriate, provide advice and signposting so that you can take action.
 The Government has recognised the risks of the current outbreak to renters and has passed legislation to offer some protection.

 Yes.
 We will continue to deliver support to our residents, though the ways in which we do it have changed.
 We will not be conducting face to face support until further notice and are instead providing support over the telephone.
 All of our Support Services service users have been contacted directly by our support teams with specific instructions.
 If you have a query about our Support Services then please contact our Head Office on 01454 411172 and they will direct your enquiry to the appropriate member of staff.

 We understand that this is a challenge for our residents in shared accommodation or in blocks of flats.
 We advise that you follow the Government guidelines on social distancing here.
 If you share a kitchen or bathroom with other people, spend no longer in the shared space than necessary and please clean it thoroughly after each use.

-Normal service from Centigen Grounds Maintenance Services and Communal Cleaning has now resumed, as of 10/06/20.
+Normal service from Centigen Grounds Maintenance Services and Communal Cleaning has now resumed.
 If you have any specific enquiries about this or other services, please contact us on 01454 411172 or email us at email@example.com